 I. REGARDING THE STRATEGIC LINE: “PROMOTING INCLUSIVE AND COMPETITIVE ECONOMIES”

 To urge member states to strengthen the Virtual Group of Experts [SEDI: in under the framework of] Prospecta Americas[SEDI: framework] of the Inter-American Committee on Science and Technology (COMCyT)[SEDI: and including the Inter-American Network for Modelling and Simulation of Emergency Situations, which was proposed in response to COVID-19,] through contributions of best practices, training opportunities, technical assistance, and experience[SEDI:s].
-The contributions of member states will make it possible to [SEDI: address development imperatives in the Americas and] respond to the challenges[SEDI: and emerging as a result of the COVID-19 pandemic and use the] opportunities presented by the main transformative technologies, such as artificial intelligence, nanomaterials, quantum computing, synthetic biology, biomedical engineering, and blockchain, among others [SEDI:, to assist in the recovery.]
+The contributions of member states are expected to make it possible to [SEDI: address development imperatives in the Americas and] respond to the challenges[SEDI: and emerging as a result of the COVID-19 pandemic and use the] opportunities presented by the main transformative technologies, such as artificial intelligence, nanomaterials, quantum computing, synthetic biology, biomedical engineering, and blockchain, among others [SEDI:, to assist in the recovery.]

 PROPOSAL BY THE DELEGATION OF ECUADOR: [3.
 To strengthen and support the Prospecta Americas framework of the Inter-American Committee on Science and Technology (COMCyT) through contributions of best practices, training opportunities, technical assistance, and experience.
-The contributions of member states will make it possible to address development imperatives in the Americas and respond to the challenges and opportunities presented by the main transformative technologies, such as artificial intelligence, nanomaterials, quantum computing, synthetic biology, biomedical engineering, blockchain, and science and technology in ecologically-sustainable food production, among others.
+The contributions of member states is expected to make it possible to address development imperatives in the Americas and respond to the challenges and opportunities presented by the main transformative technologies, such as artificial intelligence, nanomaterials, quantum computing, synthetic biology, biomedical engineering, blockchain, and science and technology in ecologically-sustainable food production, among others.
 (CIDI/CPD/doc.196/20 – 04/20/20)]

 To encourage member states with existing interests and capabilities in Prospecta Americas transformative technologies, to join the COMCyT network of [SEDI: iInter-American cCenters of eExcellence] in technology foresight in order to complement regional resources and capabilities, conduct studies, and advance lines of research and other collaborative activities, [SEDI:in order to address strategic challenges in the Americas] and seek advanced technology solutions to [SEDI: everyday problems and challenges of address as a regional scope, and a priority, the challenges created by the COVID-19 pandemic in the Americas and] to instruct the Executive Secretariat for Integral Development (SEDI) to support COMCyT [SEDI: in those tasks this endeavor.]

-To instruct SEDI to continue promoting and supporting, during the 2019-2022 triennium, the Organization of American States (OAS) MSME Digitization Plan, to enable small enterprises to create a [SEDI: totally free and] dynamic website that integrates [SEDI: e-commerce technologies and tools] to take advantage of the demand for goods and services of MSMEs on the Internet.
+To instruct SEDI to continue promoting and supporting, during the 2019-2022 triennium, the Organization of American States (OAS) MSME Digitization Plan, WORKING THROUGH NATIONAL NETWORKS OF SMALL BUSINESS DEVELOPMENT CENTERS WHERE POSSIBLE, to enable small enterprises to create a [SEDI: totally free and] dynamic website that integrates [SEDI: e-commerce technologies and tools] to take advantage of the demand for goods and services of MSMEs on the Internet.
 The preliminary results would be shared at the Seventh Inter-American Dialogue of High-Level MSME Authorities, to be held in Chile in 2021.

 PROPOSAL BY THE DELEGATION OF ECUADOR: [5.
 To instruct SEDI to continue promoting and supporting, during the 2019-2022 triennium, the Organization of American States (OAS) MSME Digitization Plan, to enable small enterprises to create a totally free and dynamic website that integrates e-commerce, process automation, e-billing, and digital marketing to take advantage of the demand for goods and services of MSMEs on the Internet.
 The preliminary results would be shared at the Seventh Inter-American Dialogue of High-Level MSME Authorities, to be held in Chile in 2021.
 (CIDI/CPD/doc.196/20 – 04/20/20)]